aditya2001/selenium-java-cucumber-jenkins/README.md

 inside src/main.java we have created page classes for every page.
 We have defined variables for web elements using page factory or direct element instantiation.
 For using the methods of these classes we need to created objects and call those methods.
 Page class will have locator to identify the elements, page specific methods and a constructor to initialize the page class variables.

+In Page object model, a class is created for every webpage where all elements and relevant methods of respective webpage is stored.This way it helps in separating the page objects from the test and helps in easy maintenance of tests.

 #### OOPS based-
 1. Framework supports Inheritance -> We have created a BasePage abstract class which defines the common methods for all the pages of the application like